eldstal/eldstal.github.io/index.md

 find multiple text inputs which normalize to the same (given) text.
 This is useful in security research, because sometimes security features such as block lists are applied to text _before_ normalization.
-When attacking such an application, strinvader can generate a text encoding such as `www.exAｍᵖ𝑙𝑒.com` which will pass the blocklist and be normalized to `www.example.com` before being used.
-Interestingly, normalization rules vary slightly between implementations, so strinvader contains support for a number of different such normalization forms.
+When attacking such an application, strinvader can generate a text encoding such as `www.exⓐmple.com` which will pass the blocklist and be normalized to `www.example.com` before being used.
+Interestingly, normalization rules vary slightly between implementations.
+Unicode normalization differs from python's `str.lower()` which differs from the URL parsing in node.js.
+For this reason, strinvader contains support for a number of different such normalization forms.

 ### [spike](https://github.com/eldstal/spike)
 _Power glitch generator_